mosscoder/arthropod-detection/README.md

 4. **Validation**: The system compares its findings against human-annotated ground truth

 ## ToDo's
 Currently the pipeline detects all bugs, and is not sensitive to species.
 I plan to stack a classifier on to the detector to attain species-level metrics.
+The detector is intetionally biased in favor of recall perormance.
+The outcome is that there are many false positives.
+In stacking a classifier, I hope to improve on precision.
+The reason for stacking is lack of rare species in the petri dish dataset.
+The plan is to augment with additional images from iNaturalist or similar for rare taxa, such as millipedes.

 ## Performance Results